How to Organize Your Legal Files

 Don’t Forget About Email

 As you think about the best way to organize your law firm’s documents, cases and files, don’t forget about email.
 Emails are documents too, and your overarching legal file organization strategy should include a way to similarly organize emails.
-Ideally, you’ll want a system that allows you to:

 • Save matter-related emails to that matter